FriendsOfCake/cakephp-csvview/README.md

 // Access /posts/export.csv to get the data as csv

 For really complex CSVs, you can also simply use your own view files.
-This is only supported in 2.1+.
 To do so, either leave `$_serialize` unspecified or set it to null.
 The view files will be located in the `csv` subdirectory of your current controller:

 ```php
 // View used will be in app/View/Posts/csv/export.ctp